Welcome Back! The Office of Study Away (OSA) hopes that your study away experience has been valuable to you personally as well as academically.

 - Consider a career that incorporates your international interests.
 Talk to faculty in your department about career options and graduate study that will allow you to utilize your intercultural experience.

 - Trinity international program and Rome Campus Returnees: The OIP is looking for global ambassadors to help with study away peer advising, information sessions, and orientations.
-Contact the Office of International Programs to volunteer or visit us at 66 Vernon Street for more details.
+Contact the Office of Study Away to volunteer or visit us at 66 Vernon Street for more details.